HOW I STARTED FREELANCING AND MADE AN ADDITIONAL $50,000 (Q1 & Q2 2024)

 1. Business Acumen Matters as Much as Technical Skills

-Freelancing isn’t just about being good at coding—it’s about negotiation, communication, and understanding business needs.
-Learning how to set expectations, price my work, and handle contracts was crucial.
+Freelancing is not just about being good at coding.
+You need to know how to negotiate, communicate, and understand business needs.
+Learning how to set expectations, price my work correctly, and handle contracts was just as important as the actual coding.

 2. Portfolio & Online Presence Are Everything

-A well-structured portfolio and active engagement on platforms like Reddit, LinkedIn, and GitHub played a massive role in getting noticed.
+Having a solid portfolio and being active on platforms like Reddit, LinkedIn, and GitHub made a huge difference in getting noticed.
+People need to see your work before they trust you with theirs.

 3. Time Management is the Key to Avoiding Burnout